Vic Mignogna

-Victor Joseph Mignogna (/mɪnˈjɒnə/ min-YO-nuh; born August 27, 1962) is an American actor and musician primarily recognized for his extensive contributions to the English dubbing of Japanese anime series and video games, including Edward Elric in the Fullmetal Alchemist franchise, which earned him the American Anime Award for Best Actor in 2007.
+Victor Joseph Mignogna (/mɪnˈjɒnə/ min-YO-nuh; born August 27, 1962) is an American voice actor and musician known primarily for his extensive contributions to the English dubbing of Japanese anime series and video games, including Edward Elric in the Fullmetal Alchemist franchise, which earned him the American Anime Award for Best Actor in 2007.
 He has voiced characters in over 100 anime and video game titles, including Dragon Ball Z, Bleach, Code Geass, Shin-chan, and Hell Girl.

 Other animation roles include Broly from the Dragon Ball films, Tamaki Suoh in Ouran High School Host Club, Fai D. Flowright in Tsubasa: Reservoir Chronicle, Dark in D.N.Angel, Kurz Weber in the Full Metal Panic! series, Zero and Ichiru Kiryu in the Vampire Knight series, Christopher Aonuma in Digimon Fusion, Nagato and Obito Uchiha in Naruto Shippuden, Kougaiji in Saiyuki, Ikkaku Madarame in Bleach, Rohan Kishibe in JoJo's Bizarre Adventure: Diamond Is Unbreakable, Hideki Kurohagi in Marvel Anime: Wolverine, Qrow Branwen in RWBY, and Matt Ishida in Digimon Adventure tri.
 In video games, he has voiced E-123 Omega in the Sonic the Hedgehog series and Junpei Iori from Persona 3.
 In live-action work, he has participated in several Star Trek fan productions, including Star Trek Continues, as Captain James T. Kirk.
 In music, he has released eight studio albums and eight audio recordings.

-In early 2019, following allegations of homophobia and harassment amid the #MeToo movement, Mignogna was dismissed from Funimation and Rooster Teeth, though he consistently denied any wrongdoing.
-Mignogna unsuccessfully pursued legal cases against Funimation and other industry professionals.
-Despite a reduction in public appearances following the harassment allegations, Mignogna has since participated in over 60 events and continued to attract large crowds.
+In early 2019, following allegations of sexual harassment from both fans and fellow voice actors amid the #MeToo movement, Mignogna was dismissed from Funimation and Rooster Teeth; Mignogna has denied the accusations.
+Mignogna unsuccessfully pursued defamation cases against Funimation and his accusers.
+Despite a reduction in public appearances following the harassment allegations, Mignogna has continued to participate in conventions and events.

 Early life

-Mignogna was born in Greensburg, Pennsylvania, to Barb Myers.
+Mignogna was born on August 27, 1962, in Greensburg, Pennsylvania to Barb Myers.
 He grew up watching cartoons on television.
 One of his favorites was Speed Racer, a cult classic animated show based on a Japanese comic strip by Tatsuo Yoshida.
 He was also a fan of Star Trek: The Original Series.

 He graduated from Liberty University with a degree in television and film production, and taught English and speech at Trinity Christian Academy in Jacksonville, Florida.
 He was a summer seasonal officer with the Ocean City Police Department.
 In 1990, Mignogna moved to Houston, Texas, where he was a film and video production instructor at The Art Institute of Houston.